-A child in a child restraint in the center front seat can be badly injured by the right front passenger air bag if it inflates.
+A child in a child restraint in the center front seat can be badly injured or killed by the right front passenger air bag if it inflates, even though your vehicle has reduced-force frontal air bags.
 Never secure a child restraint in the center front seat.
 It's always better to secure a child restraint in the rear seat.
-You may, however, secure a forward-facing child restraint in the right front passenger seat, but only with the seat moved all the way back.
+You may secure a forward-facing child restraint in the right front passenger seat, but before you do, always move the front passenger seat as far back as it will go.
+It's better to secure the child restraint in a rear seat.

 See the earlier part about the top strap if the child restraint has one.

-- Make the belt as long as possible by tilting the latch plate and pulling it along the belt. - Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say.
+- Make the belt as long as possible by tilting the latch plate and pulling it along the belt. - 2.
+Put the restraint on the seat.